This city in Kansas really conserves its water, but that still might not be enough to survive

 She and other experts say the key is for towns to focus less on increasing their water supply and more on decreasing their water demand.
 And even for towns like Hays, there’s more they could do.
-Using effluent water — water that’s been cleaned but isn’t quite up to drinking standards — to flush toilets or run showers, Ajami said, could reduce indoor water use by 30%.
+Using reclaimed water to flush toilets, Ajami said, could reduce indoor water use by 30%.

 And she warned that building a pipeline to bring in water from another area — like Hays plans to do — has proven to be disastrous in parts of California.
 For example, when Los Angeles built an aqueduct to take water from the Owens Valley, it ended up with a dry lake that polluted the air and a series of lawsuits that became known as the California water wars.

 “Ultimately,” Ajami said, “it can become more of a problem rather than a solution.”